Jamazi4/bimcat/node-notes.md

 component picker is now visualiser and currently I get the componentId in the nodeEditor, need to fetch component with node project

+### --15-06-2025--

+ok now it fetches correct node project, it validates it nd displays a draggable node.
+Added /nodes/utils.ts with object defining nodes that I search based on type.

+Now addnodemenu so I can select a node type to add

+need to create exit node mode, actual panning and zooming, switching nav mode saving node project

+add button to open node project from browser.